kvietcong/cse163-final/README.md

+# An Analysis of Anime and Anime Consumers Based on MyAnimeList (MAL)

-KV Le
+Report by KV Le

 CSE 163: Intermediate Data Programming

 Professor: Hunter Schafer

 Project Mentor: Trinh Nguyen

-# An Analysis of Anime and Anime Consumers Based on MyAnimeList (MAL)

 The following contents of this file will be the instructions on how to use the code written for my CSE163 Final Project about MAL users.
 The full report can be found within this directory named "report.pdf"